Do You Need a Structural Engineer? A Homeowner's Guide

 Kitchen and bath within the existing footprint

-Small, simple additions that use standard framing — spans and spacing that fall within the prescriptive code tables — can sometimes be permitted without sealed engineering drawings.
-Your architect or designer will flag when you’re in prescriptive territory vs when you need a seal.
+Small, simple additions that use standard framing—spans and spacing that fall within the IRC prescriptive tables (R502 for joists, R602.7 for headers/girders, R802 for rafters)—can sometimes be permitted without sealed engineering drawings.
+Your architect or designer flags when you’re in prescriptive territory versus when you need a seal.

 What “prescriptive” means in practice

-Prescriptive code tables are the look-up charts in the residential code that tell you, for example, a 2x10 joist at 16 inches on center can span up to X feet for a given load.
+Prescriptive code tables are the look-up charts in the residential code.
+R502.3 tells you, for example, what span a 2x10 floor joist at 16 inches on center can carry for a given live load.
 If your project fits cleanly inside those tables, a sealed engineering drawing isn’t required.
-The moment your design steps outside the tables — wider spans, unusual loads, a beam carrying a floor above and a roof above that — you need an engineer.
+The moment your design steps outside—wider spans, unusual loads, a beam carrying a floor above and a roof above that—you need an engineer.

 Load calculations and member sizing